adrianponce/Linear-Hopf-model/README.md

 	- C :  Example coupling matrix (N=1000 nodes).
 	- D :  Example distances matrix (N=1000 nodes).
  	- FC : Example functional connectivity matrix (N=1000 nodes).

+To save time, use Connectome20.mat to test the codes.

 If you use this toolbox as part of a published academic work, please cite it as: